 Warrants in another state don’t stop at a physical place.
 Local police agencies make local arrest decisions.
 Federal agencies cover the entire country.

 There are two important questions.
 Will the local authorities who have jurisdiction will arrest you?
-Will they agency who issued the warrant extradite you back to the place where the warrant comes from.
+Will they agency who issued the warrant extradite you back to the place where the warrant for arrest comes from.

 For any major felony crime, you’re extradited.
 For a minor traffic violation – unless it includes issues like serial offenses – many states won’t bother arresting you.